VisionEval/VisionEval-Docs/docs/09-estimation.md

 This module assigns demand management program participation to households and to workers.

-* This module step uses data sources including NHTS 2001 and default user specified from CSV
+* Data sources include NHTS 2001
-* This module step uses model types including Proportions
+* Model types include Proportions
-* This module step is estimated using the following methods: Package build
+* Estimation uses the following methods: Package build
-* This module step is documented in inst/module_docs/AssignDemandManagement.md
+* Documented in inst/module_docs/AssignDemandManagement.md

 The models in this model step are: